 There are several features included in your Honda Accord that could impact your insurance cost, especially as they relate to your vehicle’s overall safety.
 These features may include, but are not limited to:

 - Air bags: Although air bags are now a standard feature on vehicles, older models may not have all of the air bags that are common now, which could negatively impact your premium cost.
+Newer models also have a front knee air bag to keep the driver and front passenger in position if the front air bags deploy during an accident.

 - Anti-lock brakes: Anti-lock brakes (ABS) use sensors to prevent vehicles from locking up during hard turning and braking.
 They also allow a driver to maintain control of the vehicle’s steering system, which could help prevent a collision and is considered an important standard safety feature.